 Tea is a high impact sector in Tanzania.
 Around 31,000 smallholder farmers collectively produce a third of the country’s output.
 The tea crop is generally harvested all year round and provides a regular and dependable source of income for growers.

-• Factories are not getting sufficiently consistent supplies of green leaf volume and quality throughout the year to operate efficiently and keep variable factory costs low.
+However, the tea sector faces significant challenges: Tea smallholder farmers in Tanzania achieve low yields and factories are not getting sufficiently consistent supplies of green leaf volume and quality throughout the year to operate efficiently and keep variable factory costs low.
 Consequently, they are only able to offer low prices to farmers.

 Due to these and other factors including lack of or limited shareholding in processing plants, tea growers in Tanzania receive a much lower share of the Mombasa auction price.
-As a result, there is a clear downward cycle within smallholder tea production, leaving Tanzanian farmers among the lowest paid in the East African region.

 Expected Results